notoriousb1t/just-animate-3-docs/docs/api/eases.md

 </CodePen>

 ### Cubic Bezier
 Cubic Bezier works the same way as it does in CSS: it has four control points that create a curve.
-Many easings can be produced with this function.
+Many eases can be produced with this function.
 See [cubic-bezier.com](http://cubic-bezier.com) to try some of your own.

 <CodePen mode="left-to-right" :height="220">